R6 Zoning NYC Residential Development

 10,000 x 2.2 = 22,000

 The zoning on this property allows 22,000 square feet to be built.
-In reality we can build a little more than 22,000 square feet because there are certain zoning deductions you can get for example in the Quality Housing Program every floor should have a trash room of 12 sq ft but you do not need to count that 12 sq ft for the zoning square feet.
+In reality we can build a little more than 22,000 square feet because there are certain zoning floor area deductions you can get.
+For example in the Quality Housing Program every floor should have a trash room of 12 sq ft but you do not need to count that 12 sq ft for the zoning square feet.
 22,000 is the maximum required zoning square footage but the actual building can be a little larger after working out these deductions.
 For the sake of simplicity of this example we will not be considering those deductions.

-How Many Apartments Can we build
+How Many Apartments Can We Build?

 Our next task is to determine how many apartments we can build on the property.
 This is determined by dividing the Zoning Square Footage by 680 (680 is determined in the Zoning Code).
 We do not count zoning deductions in this formula.
 The Zoning square footage was previously established as 22,000 square feet.